Perl-Toolchain-Gang/toolchain-site/lancaster-consensus.md

 ### Minimum-supported Perl

 > 👉 This section is obsoleted by the [Lyon Amendment](lyon-amendment.md) to
 > the Lancaster Consensus.
+This replaces 5.8 with "ten years of versions",
+> roughly.
 See that document for more details.

 Going forward, the Perl toolchain will target Perl 5.8.1, released September 2003.
 This will allow toolchain modules to reliably use PerlIO